Why Celebrities Shouldn't Be Privileged

 Celebrities, primarily created in the entertainment sector, are contemporary elites who enjoy privileges and socio-economic status similar to those once reserved for "nobility."
 Their worth is mainly measured by the quantity of their active followers and fame, not by their contribution to humanity.

-The problem arises when celebrities are given privileges above other.
-Because of their popularity, superstars enjoy may enjoy privileges lesser-known folk don't have.
+The problem arises when celebrities are given privileges above others.
+Because of their popularity, superstars may enjoy privileges lesser-known folk don't have.
 Celebrity status shouldn't exempt anybody from civil duties; a person’s worth should be measured by merit and productivity, not fame.

 "Sadly, the perceived worth of good ideas is completely dependant upon the popularity of the one that shares them" -- John Duran